wbartley/accounts-fitbit/README.md

 Works on Meteor 0.6.5*

 *Note:
 Fitbit made a recent change to their OAuth1 verification.
-The oauth1_binding.js has been patched, but not released.
+The packages/oauth1/oauth1_binding.js file (thanks to paulswartz) has been patched, but not released.
 For now you will need to use meteor --release 0.7.1-rc0 or greater.

 ## Install